zhuangbiaowei/learn-with-open-source/en/Before-start.md

 This article also hopes to help those who are new to open source and want to make good use of it by sharing experience of the experienced person.

 ### Hobbyists Wandering Outside the Open Source Community
 Do you want to be part of the open source community and give back some help to the open source community after enjoying the benefits it offerd?
 What is going on in the open source community?
-There are a lot of people who have a natural affinity for open source and hope to join in, integrate into the open source community faster, make more contributions to open source project, or even start their own open source project and pull up a team to do something amazing.
+There are a lot of people who have a natural affinity for open source and hope to join in it, integrate into the open source community faster, make more contributions to open source project, or even start their own open source project and pull up a team to do something amazing.
 There should be many friends that have such idea.
 We hope the introduction of this article can have certain help.

 Since this is an open writing document, I am not particularly sure when I write this paragraph that this document will have only four target users.
 Maybe it can be of value to more people……
 ## The Basic Conditions